 All you need to ensure is that the earmuffs are completely engulfing and sealing your ears.
 If you feel a draft, then they need to be tighter.
 But, the headband portion also needs to rest tightly on the crown of your head.
 Either adjust them up or down to fit these criteria and then you are good to go.

 Do not let the freezing temperatures outside prevent you from doing what you love to do.
+This list hopefully has explained what the most important gear you will need to stay comfortable and warm while running in the winter.
 Truthfully, if you abide by this guide (or at least follow it somewhat) then your next winter will feature seamless running.
 With all the gear that has been documented, chances are, you will forget that it was cold outside, to begin with!